ahmedashraffcih/AWS_Airflow_CICD/README.md

 3. The CI/CD pipeline will automatically trigger on each push to the `main` branch.
 4. The pipeline will build a Docker image, run unit tests, deploy the DAGs to AWS S3, and trigger Airflow to reload the DAGs.

-### Manual Deployment

-If you prefer manual deployment, you can use the following commands:

-- To build the Docker image: `docker build -t airflow-dags .`
-- To run unit tests: `docker run airflow-dags python tests/test_dag.py`
-- To deploy DAGs to S3: `aws s3 cp dags/ s3://airflowdockercicd/dags/ --recursive --delete`

-## Folder Structure

-- `dags`: Contains Airflow DAG files.
-- `tests`: Contains unit and integration tests for the DAGs.
-- `.github/workflows`: Contains GitHub Actions workflow files for CI/CD.

 ## Contributing